WHERE’D THE TREES GO?

 So they sued, going after the developer for misrepresentation and after the city and a gaggle of city officials for not enforcing the tough tree preservation law they had heard so much about.
 There’s nothing that’ll wake up a developer and city officials like the robust aroma of a freshly filed lawsuit.

-The Court of Appeals agreed, insofar as money damages were concerned.
+The Court of Appeals agreed, insofar as monetary damages were concerned.
 The Texas Tort Claims Act protected Grapevine officials.
-But the Sanders had asked for a declaratory judgment, too.
-Although their filings were not all that clear, the Court surmised that the Sanders wanted a judicial finding as to what rights they had, if any, under the City’s tree law.
+But the Sanderses had asked for a declaratory judgment, too.
+Although their filings were not all that clear, the Court surmised that the Sanderses wanted a judicial finding as to what rights they had, if any, under the City’s tree law.

-The City argued that the Sanders’ claims against it should be dismissed because the City is entitled to governmental immunity.
+The City argued that the Sanderses’ claims against it should be dismissed because the City is entitled to governmental immunity.
 The individual defendants filed a motion to dismiss the claims against them with prejudice under the election of remedies section of the Texas Tort Claims Act.
-The trial court agreed, and the Sanders appealed.
+The trial court agreed, and the Sanderses appealed.

 Held: The Court of Appeals held that the city was immune from liability to the Sanders for negligence and fraud claims under the Texas Tort Claims Act, but it was not immune to a declaratory judgment action.